Eschatologue/CM_wiki/docs/lore/glossary.md

 *Vehicle*

-Colossal land-based locomotive.
-Dreadnoughts are vital for trade, transport, and communication across Antares.
+Colossal land-based ships. **Dreadnoughts** are vital for trade, transport, and communication across Antares.
 These vehicles connect nations and Cities, with some cities' survival relying on the trade routes they provide.
-Only a few nations can manufacture Dreadnoughts, leading others to purchase and even steal them from other nations.
+Only a few nations can manufacture Dreadnoughts, leading others to purchase and even outright steal them from other nations (see 'idk insert anything here).

-Comparable to our real-world ships, they serve both combat and utility roles, akin to battleships, destroyers, or cargo vessels, but operate on land instead of sea.

 ---